UBC-MDS/beautiful-jekyll/policies.md

 - Transfer between sections are not permitted.
 - Transfer between options are generally not permitted.
 In exceptional circumstances (*e.g.,* an external job offer requiring a different area of specialization), a transfer request may be considered if: a) a written rationale is submitted prior to the end of Block 2, b) the student is in a good academic standing, and c) the student had initially been accepted to both options.
 Final decisions will be at the discretion of the Option Directors, following discussion with the instructional and leadership teams.

+## Policy Updates

+We reserve the right to make changes to this policy during the program as required.
+Announcements for relevant changes will be made to the students via the appropriate Slack channels.